-"We need to be much more cautious about these new technologies" said Dalene Wray, Acting Chair of Organic Industries of Australia.
+"We need to be much more cautious about these new technologies" said Ms Wray.
 "The Court of Justice of the European Union has already ruled that crops created using these new gene-editing technologies are regulated as GMOs and subject to the same high hurdles for developing GM crops for food.
 China is in a similar position.
 Why would Australia want to be out of step with its major export markets?"